s-matyukevich/raspberry-pi-os/docs/lesson03/rpi-os.md

 ARM processor state has 4 bits that are responsible for holding mask status for different types of interrupts.
 Those bits are defined as following

 * `D` -  Masks debug exceptions.
 Those are special type of syncronos exceptions.
-For obvious reasons it is not posible to mask all syncronos exceptions, but it is convinient to have a separate flat that can mask debug exceptions.
+For obvious reasons it is not posible to mask all syncronos exceptions, but it is convinient to have a separate flag that can mask debug exceptions.
 * `A` - Masks `SErrors`.
 It is called `A` because `SErrors` sometimes are called asynchronous aborts.
 * `I` - Masks `IRQs`
 * `F` - Masks `FIQs`